Sphereserver/Source-X/README.md

 Then install MariaDB client via yum (CentOS or RH) or dnf (Fedora): `mariadb-connector-c`

+### Required libraries (MacOS):
+* Install MariaDB Client library via `brew install mariadb-connector-c`

 ## Building

 ### Generating the project files
-The compilation of the code is possible only using recent compilers, since C++17 features are used: Visual Studio 2017 or 2015 Update 3, GCC 7.1 and later (even if GCC 6 can work, 7 is reccomended), MinGW distributions using GCC 7.1 and later (like nuwen's).<br>
+The compilation of the code is possible only using recent compilers, since C++17 features are used: Visual Studio 2017 or 2015 Update 3, GCC 7.1 and later (even if GCC 6 can work, 7 is reccomended), MinGW distributions using GCC 7.1 and later (like nuwen's), Clang version 6 or greater.<br>
 You need to build makefiles (and project files if you wish) with CMake for both Linux (GCC) and Windows (MSVC and MinGW).<br>
 Both 32 and 64 bits compilation are supported.<br>
 No pre-built project files included.<br>